Create index in MongoDB

 StatusDescription

-Not StartedBuilding of index is not started in Atlas
+Not StartedBuilding of the index has not started in Atlas

 Initial SyncAtlas Search does not serve queries